 Table of Contents

-Most people think of a traditional experimental design when they think about research and published research papers.
-However, there is a type of research that is more observational in nature, and appropriately known as “observational studies.”
+Most people think of a traditional experimental design when they consider research and published research papers.
+There is, however, a type of research that is more observational in nature, and it is appropriately referred to as “observational studies.”

 What is Observational Study Design?